michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 ## 1 Timothy 2

-1. I REQUIREBoeno, " I request, entreat." then from thee, that, before every thing supplication be offered to Aloha, and prayer and intercession and thanksgiving for all men;
+1. I REQUIRE

-2. for kings and princes,Or, great ones, rurbonee. that an habitation quiet and tranquil we may inhabit in all the fear of Aloha and purity.
+2. for kings and princes,

 3. For this is good and acceptable before Aloha our Saviour;